Skip to main content

 Immediate Source of Acquisition

-The Echo Roller Mill papers were donated to USU Special Collections & Archives in two batches by the Jones family.
+The Echo Roller Mill records were donated to USU Special Collections & Archives in two batches by the Jones family.
 The first batch was donated in 1964 by A. Marlow Jones, the last owner of the Echo Flour Mill.
 The second batch was donated in 1976 by Margaret Wright, the daughter of A. Marlow Jones.

 Title

-Guide to the Echo Roller Mill papers 1885-1946
+Guide to the Echo Roller Mill records 1885-1946

 Author